Rick Ivey

 What company does Rick Ivey work for?

-What is Rick Ivey's role at the current company?
+What is Rick Ivey's role at Iowa State University?

-Rick Ivey's current role is Rick Ivey a Graduate Student in Information Assurance and Practictioner.
+Rick Ivey is listed as Rick Ivey a Graduate Student in Information Assurance and Practictioner at Iowa State University.

 What is Rick Ivey's email address?